 Of all the alluring qualities of the Northeast, the historical significance of locations throughout the region may be its most impressive.
 Whether it’s sites where our country was founded or homes of some of America’s greatest minds, no other place in the country rivals the Northeast in quantity and quality of historical destinations.
-Here are a few historic places in the Northeast well worth a road trip.
+Here are a few historic road trips in the Northeast well worth the drive.

 No city in the country rivals Philadelphia when it comes to national historical significance.
 It was the original capital of the United States and where the Constitution and Declaration of Independence were signed.

 That history is on full display throughout the country’s sixth-largest city.
 Must-see landmarks include Independence Hall, where both of the aforementioned signings took place, and the Liberty Bell.
 Both sites are free to visit.

 To get the most out of this historic road trip, follow the Official Trail of Philadelphia’s Historic District.
 Aside from Independence Hall and the Liberty Bell Center, this tour takes you past 21 other sites including the Betsy Ross House, the Declaration House, where Thomas Jefferson wrote the Declaration of Independence and Elfreth’s Alley, America’s oldest continuously inhabited street.

 Just 30 minutes outside the city sits Valley Forge National Historical Park.
 The 3,500 acres of monuments, meadows and woodlands commemorate the sacrifices of the Continental Army.
 Valley Forge was the site of the army’s 1777-78 winter encampment during the Revolutionary War.